tomsoderlund/toms-guidebooks/Development/Apps/React Native.md

 1. Verify you have set up `eas.json`
 2. Create a `.github/workflows/production.yml` (see below)
-3. Get a token on https://expo.dev/accounts/[account]/settings/access-tokens and add `EXPO_TOKEN` to repo settings → Secrets → Actions
+3. Get a token on https://expo.dev/accounts/ACCOUNT/settings/access-tokens and add a secret `EXPO_TOKEN` to https://github.com/ACCOUNT/REPOSITORY/settings/secrets/actions
 4. Run EAS build non-interactive from command line the first time to set up accounts etc: `eas build --platform ios`
 5. For `eas submit`, you need 1) an ASC API key and 2) an Issuer ID from: https://appstoreconnect.apple.com/access/api